Mountaineering

 • Have you factored in enough time in case it takes longer than expected?

-• Are you prepared to turn around or move to a safer plan B if conditions aren't as planned?
+• Are you prepared to turn around or move to a safer plan if conditions aren't as you anticipated

-You should have enough training and practical experience before going on your own trip.
-There are plenty of ways to get started on building your skill set.
+You should have enough training and practical experience before going on your trip.
+There are plenty of ways to get started on building your skill set:

 • Watch our Alpine Snow Skills Series | This is a 5-part series to briefly introduce you to some of the skills and equipment you will need in alpine terrain.
 You can watch them all here.